rgauss/webobjects-chef-repo/README.md

 * At the time of this writing there seems to be an issue getting chef-client running on CentOS images unrelated to this cookbook.

-This cookbook adapted from the [ObjectStyle Wiki](http://wiki.objectstyle.org/confluence/display/WO/Platforms)
+* This cookbook was adapted from the work done at [ObjectStyle Wiki](http://wiki.objectstyle.org/confluence/display/WO/Platforms)